ajst3/austin-varun-cloudprj/README.md

   5. Run the command: docker-compose up
     - The docker-compose.yml enables all of our created images to be pulled from dockerhub
+  6. Main GUI will automatically start running, which contains the buttons for each application
+  7. See instructions below to run each application

 ## Steps to Run Applications
 #### RStudio